pbelmans/hyperkaehler-info/brainstorm.md

 Thorsten's suggestions
 ----------------------

-* Riemann--Roch polynomial
+[ ] Riemann--Roch polynomial

-* Hodge numbers
+[x] Hodge numbers

-* highest order of (anti-)symplectic automorphism (which is of finite order)
+[ ] highest order of (anti-)symplectic automorphism (which is of finite order)

-* which polarization type their Lagrangian fibrations have
+[ ] which polarization type their Lagrangian fibrations have

-* isometry type of the Beauville--Bogomolov--Fujiki form
+[ ] isometry type of the Beauville--Bogomolov--Fujiki form

-* integral of square root of Todd class
+[ ] integral of square root of Todd class

-* monodromy group
+[ ] monodromy group

-* derived monodromy group
+[ ] derived monodromy group

-* Larsen--Lunts--Verbitsky decomposition of cohomology
+[ ] Larsen--Lunts--Verbitsky decomposition of cohomology

-* whether certain conjectures are known:
+[ ] whether certain conjectures are known:
-  - SYZ
+  [ ] SYZ
-  - BV
+  [ ] BV
-  - base of Lagrangian fibrations base is P^n
+  [ ] base of Lagrangian fibrations base is P^n
-  - integral Hodge conjecture
+  [ ] integral Hodge conjecture

-* largest-dimensional known families (e.g. whether we know locally complete algebraic families in this deformation type or not)
+[ ] largest-dimensional known families (e.g. whether we know locally complete algebraic families in this deformation type or not)

 My suggestions
 --------------

-* Chern numbers
+[x] Chern numbers

-* Fujiki constant
+[x] Fujiki constant

+[ ] stable Betti numbers? some Heisenberg stuff?

 To be done